 How Many Americans Use Instagram?

-According to the latest data, America is the country with the highest number of Instagram users, 120 million accessed the photo-sharing app monthly.
-Market share wise, 12% of the 1 billion monthly active Instagram accounts are in the US, making up 46.2% of all US smartphone users.
+According to the latest data, America is the country with 170 million users accessing the photo-sharing app monthly.
+Market share wise, 17% of the 1 billion monthly active Instagram accounts are in the US, making up 46.2% of all US smartphone users.

 Popular Instagram User Demographics